P. A. Mohammed Riyas: Electoral politics

+Electoral performance

-P A Muhammed Riyas won from the constituency Beypore on margin of 28,747 Votes in 2021 Kerala Assembly Elections.
+P. A. Muhammed Riyas won from the constituency Beypore on margin of 28,747 votes in 2021 Kerala Assembly Elections.

 Political views

 Riyas has criticised and opposed the Citizenship (Amendment) Act 2019 (CAA).
 He views the opposition against the CAA as a struggle for defending the Constitution of India.
-On 6 January 2020, he led a rally against the CAA with 100,000 people at Calicut Beach.
+On 6 January 2020, he led a rally against the CAA with 100,000 people at Kozhikode Beach.